10 Tips for Keeping Kids Safe at Walt Disney World

 With the various happenings in the news all around the world, safety has become a top concern for everyone, even at Walt Disney World.
 We all worry about how we can ensure that our kids are safe.
-Disney goes to great lengths to ensure guest safety and give all guests that peace of mind, but there are definitely things you can do to help.
+Disney goes to great lengths to ensure guest safety and give all guests peace of mind, but there are definitely things you can do to help.
 As a parent who has lost a child in Walt Disney World, I know all too well what that feels like, and I only hope that some of these tips can help prevent this from happening to all of you.
-Here are 10 tips for keeping kids safe at Walt Disney World:
+Here are ten tips for keeping kids safe at Walt Disney World:

 10 – Talk to your children about strangers and “stranger danger” situations.

 This is a good thing to do even if you aren’t planning a Walt Disney World trip.
 Talk to your kids about keeping themselves safe and how to handle situations where strangers approach them.
-Also talk to them about inappropriate touching and their personal body space to ensure that they recognize when something isn’t right.
+Also, talk to them about inappropriate touching and their personal body space to ensure that they recognize when something isn’t right.
 These are very difficult conversations to have, and we hate that we have to do it, but better to help them detect when a situation doesn’t feel right.

 9 – Instruct children to go to the nearest cast member if they are separated from the group.